Paul-Lecomte/chrome-tabs-extension/README.md

 ## Notes & Reminders
 Users can add notes or reminders to each tab in their saved session to enhance productivity.

+## Refactored UI
+Improved the UI/UX to make tab session management intuitive and seamless.
+The session management and search features are more user-friendly and visually organized.